 Change of schedule fee: \$10 Within the first week (seven calendar days including the day classes begin as stated in the College calendar) of classes, students may adjust their schedule of study at no charge.
 Thereafter, a fee is charged for each schedule change.

-Consolidated fee (see refund policy later in this section): 20 percent of total tuition with a \$50 minimum (not to exceed 20 percent of the maximum charge for each residence category).
+Consolidated fee (see refund policy later in this section): 20 percent of tuition charged per bill hour; minimum \$50.